Sausan/Tidy-Data/Documents/BigDataCourse/Projects/Project 3-1/UCI HAR Dataset/Submitted files/README.md

  8.	 generate the complete test_data
  9. Merge the two data sets
  10. Extracts only the measurements on the mean and standard deviation for each measurement
-  ## First remove the duplicates
+        a.
+First remove the duplicates
   11. Select the columns that have mean and standard Deviation only
   12. Uses descriptive activity names to name the activities in the data set
-   ## Read the activity names from the activity file
+        b.
+Read the activity names from the activity file
    13.	 create names to the descriptive activity variables
-     ## The dataset with descriptive activity names
+        c.
+The dataset with descriptive activity names
      14.	 creates a second, independent tidy data set with the average of each variable for each activity and each subject.
      15. Write the tidy data into a text file